-- 1. Gather information about the potential gift such as: type of property, ownership, valuation, environmental risks and intended purpose(s) of the gift - 2.
+1. Gather information about the potential gift such as: type of property, ownership, valuation,

+- environmental risks and intended purpose(s) of the gift - 2.
 Identify potential markets for the property and expected time frame and disposition costs for the property, with the expectation that gifts will be liquidated in a commercially reasonable time frame - 3.
-Consult with the Institute's legal counsel when appropriate
+Consult with the Institute's legal counsel when appropriate - 4.
+Convene a full meeting of the committee as necessary

-I. General Policies Applicable to all Gifts
+I. General Policies Applicable to All Gifts